jcarenza67/Parks-Lookup.Solution/README.md

         "description": "string"
     }
 ```
-* 'PUT /api/{v1,v2}/parks/{id}': Updates information for a specific park.
+***

-Postman:
+***Update an existing park***:

-Create a new PUT request in Postman and set the request URL to http://localhost:5000/api/v1/parks/1.
-Then, select the Body tab and choose the raw option.
-Set the format to JSON and enter the following request body replacing string with the appropriate values to update the park:
+* For this operation, set up a new PUT request in Postman with the request URL set to http://localhost:5000/api/v1,v2/parks/{id} and replace the strings with desired values.
 ```
     {
         "parkName": "string",